Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

 To sum up, via our system log analyses, questionnaires, and semi-structured interviews, we found that: \begin{itemize} \itemsep{0em} \item \textbf{General Perception}: Overall, peer counselors think \texttt{CARE} is helpful and often use the tool when provided.
 The tool also leads to longer peer counselor responses on average.
 Peer counselors also agree that the tool is easy to use and these suggestions are natural.
 Analysis of system logs and surveys both showed that users choose to use \texttt{CARE} more often than not when given an option. \item \textbf{Situations where \texttt{CARE} helps}: Peer counselors think that \texttt{CARE} inspires better responses and reminds them of relevant counseling strategies.
 This helps novice counselors gain experience and confidence.
-Additionally, experienced peer counselors agree that the agent will help them with difficult and new topics.
-Semi-structured interviews also revealed that \texttt{CARE} holds the possibility to help bridge language, age, and cultural barriers. \item \textbf{Potential concerns towards \texttt{CARE}}: Some peer counselors report it to be sometimes distracting, therefore, including an option to show or hide \texttt{CARE} is important for better training. \end{itemize}
+Additionally, experienced peer counselors agree that \texttt{CARE} will help them with difficult and new topics. \end{itemize}